-In collaboration with the Washington State Health Care Authority, the Center for Medicare Services, the Foundation for Healthcare Quality, Medicaid and Qualis our group is developing a statewide system for helping hospitals identify adverse outcome outlier status and use the techniques of the QI community to address outliers.
-This Surgical Clinical Outcomes Assessment Project (SCOAP) is part of a 5-year project to create a surgical quality infrastructure in the state that will assure the incorporation of evidence-based approaches to surgical care in common practice.

-Involving the financial stakeholders may be the most effective way in improving system level care, but it may not be the best way.
+In collaboration with the Washington State Health Care Authority, the Center for Medicare Services, the Foundation for Healthcare Quality, Medicaid and Qualis, our group is developing a statewide system for helping hospitals identify adverse outcome outlier status and use the techniques of the QI community to address outliers.
+This Surgical Clinical Outcomes Assessment Project (SCOAP) is part of a 5-year project to create a surgical quality infrastructure in the state that will assure the incorporation of evidence-based approaches to surgical care in common practice. (http://depts.washington.edu/sorce/) Involving the financial stakeholders may be the most effective way to improve system level care, but it may not be the best way.
 Over the last century, the surgical community has shown real leadership in addressing adverse outcomes and taking responsibility for them.
 The morbidity and mortality conference, for so long a part of the surgical culture, was ahead of its time in trying to improve the results of future interventions by avoiding past mistakes.
 Unfortunately, it has become apparent that conferences alone cannot deal with system-level factors involved in adverse outcome.
 Outcomes researchers are doing just that, and the surgical community has an opportunity to use this research in leading the way towards quality improvement.

-- Flum DR, Koepsell T, Heagerty P, Sinanan M, Dellinger EP: Common bile duct injury during laparoscopic cholecystectomy and the use of intraoperative cholangiography; Adverse outcome or preventable error?
-Arch Surg 2001; 136:1287-1292. - 2.
-Flum DR, Morris A, Koepsell T, Dellinger EP: Has misdiagnosis of appendicitis decreased over time?
+- 1. Flum DR, Koepsell T, Heagerty P, Sinanan M, Dellinger EP: Common bile duct injury during laparoscopic cholecystectomy and the use of intraoperative cholangiography; Adverse outcome or preventable error?
+Arch Surg 2001; 136:1287-1292. - Flum DR, Morris A, Koepsell T, Dellinger EP: Has misdiagnosis of appendicitis decreased over time?
 A population-based analysis.
 JAMA 2001; 286:1748-1753. - 3.
 Flum DR, Flowers C, Veenstra D. A cost analysis of cholangiograms in the prevention of common bile duct injury.
 J. American College of Surgeons 2003;196:385-396. - 4.
-Flum, DR, A Cheadle, EP Dellinger, LC Chan, T Koepsell.
-Intraoperative cholangiography and risk of bile duct injury during cholecystectomy.
-JAMA 2003; 289:1639-1644. - Flum, DR, A Cheadle, Prela C. EP Dellinger, LC Chan.
+Flum DR, Cheadle A, Dellinger EP, Chan LC, Koepsell T. Intraoperative cholangiography and risk of bile duct injury during cholecystectomy.
+JAMA 2003; 289:1639-1644. - 5.
+Flum DR, Cheadle A, Prela C, Dellinger EP, Chan LC.
 Bile duct injury during cholecystectomy and survival in Medicare beneficiaries.
-JAMA 2003:290:2168-2173.
+JAMA 2003:290:2168-2173. - 6.
+Flum DR, Dellinger EP.
+The impact of gastric bypass operation on survival: a population-based analysis.
+J Am Coll Surg 2004 Oct;199(4):543-551. - 7.
+Anaya D, Flum DR. Risk of emergency colectomy and colostomy in patients with diverticular disease.
+Arch Surg 2005 Jul;140(7):681-685. - 8.
+Warshaw AL, Flum DR, Sarr MG, Pellegrini CA. Introduction: The rise of translational outcomes research.
+Surgery 2005 Nov;138(5):813-814. - 9.
+Flum DR. The asymptomatic hernia: "if it's not broken, don't fix it".
+JAMA 2006 Jan 18;295(3):328-329.